 Please Note: Requests for remote instruction must be made no less than 7 days/one week prior to the start of the semester and are subject to the appropriateness of the objective and design of the course or activity.
 Not wearing the type of face covering required by the University’s Policy on Face Masks and Face Coverings during in-person instruction or University activities would not be permitted as a reasonable accommodation.

 The DRC also encourages students to contact their Advisor and view the schedule of classes to discuss course options created for remote participation to address their concerns, whenever possible.

-We understand the transition to online instruction may cause concern.
-The DRC encourages students who receive accommodations to communicate with their instructors as soon as possible to understand how the change in instruction may impact their accommodations.
+We understand online instruction may cause concern.
+The DRC encourages students who receive accommodations in online courses to communicate with their instructors as soon as possible to understand how the change in instructional delivery may impact their accommodations.
 The DRC will provide faculty with tools to assist in the creation of accessible content and instruction; however, if you experience any challenges or limitations of access, please notify the DRC immediately.

 Information Coming Soon.